ISEN-Cyber/Livefox/README.md

 We have to limit the use of cpu and memory.

-If you type this command you can see the description of the deploy.
+If you type the next command, you can see the description of the deployment.
 ```
 kubectl describe deploy livefox-deploy
 ```
-You have to edit livefox-deploy:
+To edit livefox-deploy, you need to enter :
 ```
 kubectl edit deploy livefox-deploy
 ```

-Just after container write: ender `terminationMessagePolicy: File`
+Just after container write: write `terminationMessagePolicy: File`
 ```
 resources:
   limits: